 The AMA will continue to work closely with key First Nations health organisations to support their work.
 We commend the ACCHO sector for its leadership, prompt responses and innovation to protect First Nations communities from COVID-19.

 While this has no doubt been a successful outcome, we will remain vigilant for as long as COVID-19 exists within the broader community.
+Also see page 32.

 PREGNANCY WARNING LABELLING